Everyone has their own experiences and opinions on maths, quite often negative.

 Websites like these often list topics according to the school year and level (year 5 maths or GCSE maths revision for example) so you can have a go at some free maths worksheets and quizzes to see where you are in your learning, as well as set yourself some goals.

-And if you fancy a maths workout, why not play some free online maths games for kids?
+And if you fancy a maths workout, why not play some free online math games for kids?
 Maths websites such as Hoodamath and Math Playground offer relevant and fun maths games to help you discover that maths is fun!
-And if you’d like to practice maths on-the-go, why not have a look for some math games apps for your smartphone or tablet?
+And if you'd like to practice maths on-the-go, why not have a look for some math games apps for your smartphone or tablet?

 You can start where you feel comfortable and see how far you'd like to go, from counting and the number line to equivalent fractions and geometric math problems.

 Math's isn't an easy subject if you're just encountering it for the first time but there are tips to make maths easier to learn.